-Technology for a Sustainable Chemical Economy (StanCE)
+Science and Technology for a Neutral Chemical Economy (STaNCE)

 Establishing an international network for training, research and application.

 While the contemporary production of chemical intermediates and modern materials begins with petrochemicals, the petrochemicals themselves required millions of years for their formation from biomass under extreme pressure and heat in the subsurface.
 This fossil resource is not sustainable.
 With modern technology, the possibility exists to rebuild the chemical economy based directly upon renewable biomass.

 The STaNCE project captures a revolutionary combination of proven and emerging technologies alongside education of a new generation of scientists and engineers to implement an infrastructural paradigm shift.

 Petroleum is currently harvested at a rate of 3.2 billion cubic meters per year.
 Interestingly, the most chemically useful form of biomass, wood, is harvested at a similar rate of 3.5 billion cubic meters per year.
 However, unlike petroleum, wood is a renewable resource, and its production fixes CO2 from the atmosphere rather than releasing it.
 Wood is processed for cellulose and hemicellulose – industrially important biochemicals used in production of paper and products such as Rayon™ (a synthetic fiber) and Cellophane (a synthetic plastic wrap).
 An additional wood by-product from this process (up to 25% mass) is the insoluble polymer lignin, another potentially useful raw material.